Admitting now

 The parent of a young adult

 You found the foil, the works, the pills.
 You confronted them and they denied it, then admitted it, then disappeared for 48 hours.
-Your son or daughter needs medically supervised heroin detox — not another promise.
+Your son or daughter needs clinically supervised heroin detox — not another promise.

 04 — The pathway